Missions and Outreach

 Trinity Church is dedicated to partnering with and supporting others in our community and elsewhere in the world, especially those in need.
 We believe in the spiritual value of accompanying those who are struggling, having found that we ourselves also receive as we reach out to offer what we can to others.

-We strive to do this in a number of ways:
+We strive to support others in our community and the world in a number of ways:

 Thanksgiving Baskets for neighborhood families who are food insecure